PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 .. todo::
     copy sign examples for plane/circular directionality
-    (update to reflect that absolute/relative is now specific to the module type) replace current placeholders with diagrams
+    update to reflect that absolute/relative is now specific to the module type switch absolute system to H1/H2
+    replace current placeholders with diagrams
         - summary image
         - top of a circle/circular directions
-    add references
+        - multiple sets of axes superimposed on one image add references
         - Johnson & Liddell
         - (potentially) Battison
         - Canadian ASL dictionary?
-    update all screenshots to show expanded trees new images:
+    update FOCUS to show expanded trees
-        - multiple sets of axes superimposed on one image

 .. comment::
     The documentations guidelines outline the information to be represented on this page as a general explanation of body geography, symmetry, planes, axes, the 'top' of a circle in each plane, anatomical position, and ipsi-contra definitions.